-If you and your spouse separate, it is advisable to contact a South Carolina divorce attorney immediately and try to resolve the financial issues by way of a marital settlement agreement.
+If you and your spouse separate or plan on divorcing, it is advisable to contact a South Carolina divorce attorney immediately and try to resolve the financial issues by way of a marital settlement agreement.

-For an Estate Planning lawyer in Greenville, Spartanburg or Pickens County call
+For an Estate Planning lawyer in Anderson, Greenville, Spartanburg or Pickens County call

 Wayne is a Greenville attorney including probate, elder law, trusts, child custody, special needs trusts and South Carolina divorce.
 However, he also handles cases in Charleston, Berkeley and Dorchester Counties on a regular basis.

 NOTICE !!!
 ONLY AN ATTORNEY LICENSED IN YOUR STATE CAN PROVIDE YOU WITH LEGAL ADVICE